 The set of the school was never struck down completely after the show stopped production.
 It has been used and redressed on many shows that air on the Disney Channel and Nickelodeon since then, such as That's So Raven (2003) and iCarly (2007).

-This show follows Good Morning, Miss Bliss (1987) which takes place at John F. Kennedy Junior High School, in Indianapolis, Indiana.
-When several of the students and Mr. Belding move up to Bayside High School in this series, it was suddenly set in Pacific Palisades, California.
+This show follows Good Morning, Miss Bliss (1987), which took place at John F. Kennedy Junior High School, in Indianapolis, Indiana.
+When several of the students and Mr. Belding moved to Bayside High School in this series, it was suddenly set in Pacific Palisades, California.

 In the early 1990s, reruns of the show were being watched by an average of over 4 million viewers on the TBS cable station; this was equivalent to around 40 million viewers for programs airing in prime time on major networks.

 According to executive producer Peter Engel, A.C.
 Slater was originally intended to be a John Travolta-type character.
 When finding a satisfactory white actor proved difficult, Engel asked casting directors to look for Latino, Asian, and Black actors as well.
 Mario Lopez subsequently won the role.